The Year They Invented Frozen Lemonade

 The cold blast of wet air in the street comes as a relief.
 Her sweater is starting to itch through her cotton sleeves.
 Her rolled umbrella, trendy with a shoulder strap, is slipping.
 Linda opens it and holds it against the sleet, rain, and now snow mixture.
 There is bright light, silvery brain showers, and Linda feels the world tilt and teeter.
 Propelled by an uptown crosswind, the peppermint clove gum wrapper approaches her.
 Linda’s hand reaches out to clutch at and hold the rough surface of exterior brickwork.
 She kneels on the pavement.

 An elegant man in checkered golfing knickers addressed a group gathered around a white wicker picnic set.
-An unfurled picnic umbrella passed through the middle of the table, tilted against any probable sun, a jaunty effect.
+An unfurled beach umbrella passed through the middle of the table, tilted against any probable sun, a jaunty effect.
 “So glad you all could make it.
 What with your busy schedules,” said the man in the golfing knickers.
 Wasn’t I cleaning out my desk?
 A large feral cat leapt to straighten a toppled platter of crustless cucumber sandwiches.
 The sandwiches evaded the cat.
 The man was Pete Garland in Linda’s picture from the radio station.
 “Conan!
-An escaper, go for it.”
+An escaper, go for it,” said Pete.

 The cat gave a swipe of his paw and slapped the plate of sandwiches back into play.
-It caromed off the umbrella to nestle between Linda’s breasts.
+It caromed off the umbrella to nestle between Linda’s knees.

 “Do the honors, Conan,” said Pete.
 He poked the cat.
 “Pour, please?”
 The cat dispensed tea.
 In the middle distance a pudgy, red-faced man with a comb-over formed up for croquet with a very tall young black man wearing basketball sneakers.